-An Advanced Engineering Building is to be created on the University of Brighton’s Moulsecoomb campus.
+The Advanced Engineering Building lives on the University of Brighton’s Moulsecoomb campus.

 The development also includes Preston Barracks, a partnership scheme between the university and Brighton and Hove City Council.

-The building will be established in partnership with Shoreham-based Ricardo, world leaders in technical and environmental consultancy and specialising in the development of low carbon vehicle technology.
+The building was established in partnership with Shoreham-based Ricardo, world leaders in technical and environmental consultancy and specialising in the development of low carbon vehicle technology.